hanazaki05/subtitlerefinerbyllm/experiment/REALTIME_STREAMING.md

 ```

 **Features:**
+- Shows **current terminology** before each chunk
+  - 📌 User-defined glossary (from custom_main_prompt.md)
+  - 🧠 Learned glossary (extracted by LLM with type and confidence)
 - Shows actual LLM output as it's generated
 - See JSON response stream in real-time
 - Useful for debugging formatting issues
 - Watch the model's "thinking" process

 **Use case:**
+- **Monitor terminology evolution** - See how glossary grows
+- Verify user-defined terms are loaded correctly
+- Check learned terms and their confidence levels
 - Debugging JSON formatting issues
 - Monitoring quality of corrections
 - Understanding model behavior